ssenmosip/mosip-temp-documentation/Partner-Management-Service-APIs.md

 PMS_COR_003|Could not process the request|Any Internal Error

 ### GET /misps/{mispOrgName}
-This API would retrieve MISPs details based on given name
+This API would be used to retrieve MISPs details based on given name
 1. If MISP organization name present, then retrieve all misp details for matching organization name.
 2. If MISP organization name not present, then retrieve all misp details.